Ford Mondeo review

 A long time coming, the new Ford Mondeo is a much more refined and mature-feeling product, but some of the handling magic has also been lost

-Available as a five-door hatchback, four-door Hybrid saloon and an estate (arguably the best looking of the bunch), the Mondeo offers petrol, diesel and petrol-electric drivetrains, a choice of six-speed manual or six-speed automatic transmissions, and a focus more towards the comfort and safety and of the spectrum where once the Mondeo was an out-and-out driver’s choice.
+The Mondeo offers petrol, diesel and petrol-electric hybrid drivetrains, a choice of six-speed manual or six-speed automatic transmissions, and a focus more towards the comfort and safety and of the spectrum where once the Mondeo was an out-and-out driver’s choice.

-The usual Ford range tiers apply – the entry level Mondeo is the Studio, then Zetec, while Titanium and Titanium X version top the tree.
-We’re eager to drive the new £30k Vignale luxury version when it arrives in 2015.
+The usual Ford range tiers apply – the entry level Mondeo is the Style, then Zetec, while Titanium and Titanium X version top the tree.
+We’re eager to drive the new £30k Vignale luxury version when it arrives in later this year.
 While it won’t be as fun to drive as the class-leading Mazda 6, it ought to play the new Mondeo’s strengths of stress-free cruising and real attention to detail in aerodynamics, noise, vibration and harshness.

 Our choice: Ford Mondeo Estate 1.5 EcoBoost manual Titanium

-It’s a good job the Mondeo has a clean, crisp look that’s unlikely to date badly.
+While the Mondeo is undoubtedly still recognisable and a Mondeo, Ford has put a fresh spin on the humdrum rep-mobile to help the all-new model stand out from the crowd.
 The styling was first seen on the US-market Ford Fusion back at the 2012 Detroit Motor Show, but production delays cause by the global recession pushed back the car’s European launch.

-Almost three years on, the car still looks fresh – the front similar to the Focus and Fiesta’s facelifts complete with Aston Martin-like features, while the rear is similar in shape to the old car, but cleaner in its detailing.
+The front is similar to the Focus and Fiesta’s facelifts complete with the Aston Martin-style grille, while the rear is similar in shape to the old car, but cleaner in its detailing.
 The shape looks more aerodynamic, thanks to that arching roofline, and it is.
-Ford claims the new shape, active grille shutters and underbody panels contribute to a 10 per cent reduction in drag versus the previous Mondeo.
+Ford claims the new shape, active grille shutters and underbody panels contribute to a 10 per cent reduction in drag.

-Though diesel Mondeos will make up over 60 per cent of sales due to more fleet-friendly emissions levels, the 1.5-litre petrol EcoBoost is the pick of the engines so far.
-It doesn’t have a major hit of low-down torque, but it revs very cleanly, sounds rather rorty and is supremely quiet when not under load.
-The 2.0-litre TDCi doesn’t feel like it has the claimed 178bhp of punch, so for diesel fans we’d wait for the less powerful but more economical 1.6-litre TDCi due in 2015.
+Though diesel Mondeos will make up over 60 per cent of sales due to more fleet-friendly emissions levels, the 1.5-litre petrol EcoBoost impressed us when we drove it in the UK.
+It doesn’t have a major hit of low-down torque, but it revs very cleanly, sounds rather rorty and is supremely quiet at a cruise.
+The higher-powered 2.0-litre TDCi doesn’t feel that fast, so for diesel fans we’d recommend the slightly slower 148bhp version or wait for the more economical 1.6-litre TDCi due this year.

 Ford has work to do here, as you told us in the Auto Express 2014 Driver Power survey where Ford finished a lowly 25th out of 33 carmakers, below VW, Nissan, Renault and Peugeot - some major competitors.
 The Mondeo’s new engines will yet need time to prove themselves before we can provide definitive data on whether or not the new Mondeo will turn the tide for Ford’s disappointing recent reputation.